innoq/feedworker/README.md

 ## Setup

-Add [feedworker "1.0.0-SNAPSHOT"] to you project.clj.
+Add this to you project.clj:

+     [feedworker "1.0.0-SNAPSHOT"]

 ## What's this?